axin233/CV_suturing/README.md

 # Computer Vision Algorithm for Suturing Skill Assessment
 ## Project description
 Suturing training requires objective skill evaluation.
-Based on the simulator described in [^dissertation], we developed the 2-generation suturing simulator (shown in Fig. 1a) to assess suturing skills.
+Based on the simulator described in [^first_paper] and [^dissertation], we developed the 2-generation suturing simulator (shown in Fig. 1a) to assess suturing skills.
 During the suturing training, a subject is instructed to perform outside-in sutures from Region 1 to 12 on a radial pattern (See Fig. 1b).

 ![images(modified)](https://user-images.githubusercontent.com/59490151/188658567-7e6c8b6e-1a1d-4193-a881-6af3391c2493.png)